dotswg/dots-requirements/draft-ietf-dots-requirements.md

 ============

-This section describes the required features and characteristics of the DOTS protocol.
+This section describes the required features and characteristics of the DOTS protocols.

-DOTS is an advisory protocol.
+The DOTS protocols enable and manage mitigation on behalf of a network domain or resource which is or may become the focus of a DDoS attack.
 An active DDoS attack against the entity controlling the DOTS client need not be present before establishing a communication channel between DOTS agents.
 Indeed, establishing a relationship with peer DOTS agents during normal network conditions provides the foundation for more rapid attack response against future attacks, as all interactions setting up DOTS, including any business or service level agreements, are already complete.
-Peer DOTS agents are provisioned to a DOTS client using a variety of manual or dynamic methods.
+Reachability information of peer DOTS agents is provisioned to a DOTS client using a variety of manual or dynamic methods.

 The DOTS protocol must at a minimum make it possible for a DOTS client to request a mitigator's aid mounting a defense, coordinated by a DOTS server,